-Graduation is the conferral of the degree to your record, and is administered by the Registrar's Office.
-Commencement refers to the ceremony and is administered by Student Affairs.
+"Graduation" refers to the recording of the conferral of the degree on the transcript and is administered by the Registrar's Office.
+"Commencement" refers to the ceremony and is administered by Student Affairs.

 To be eligible to graduate, students must have completed all academic requirements and submitted the Graduation Application (log in to MyCIIS required) and the Graduation Application Fee.
 PhD and PsyD students must also submit the Dissertation Publication Fee; and Doctor of Acupuncture and Oriental Medicine students must also submit the Capstone Printing Fee.
 The application is invalid without the fee(s).
 The fees are non-refundable, even if it is determined that the student is not eligible to graduate.
 The application and fee(s) are required even for students who do not participate in Commencement.
 See the academic calendar for the application deadline.

 Degree Conferral Dates

 CIIS has three degree conferral dates per year: the final day of each "reporting" semester.
 The reporting semester ends on the last day of the SPPH/SCT semester or the SUS/ACTCM semester, whichever is later.
 A degree will not be conferred earlier, even for students who've completed their academic requirements.
 See the Graduation Guidebook for the specific dates.

 CIIS issues a diploma and one official transcript after confirming that: